 A passive investment strategy is a "buy and hold" approach that keeps costs and efforts low.
 The strategy mimics market indices instead of trying to beat the market.
 A passive strategy can be used for all investment products, including equity, fixed-income, or even real estate.
 Examples include investing in index funds, mutual funds, dividend-paying stocks, long-term stock market investments, corporate bonds, SDIs, etc.

-The following table summarises the differences between an active and a passive investment strategy, to help you choose the best investment strategy for yourself:
+The following table summarises the active vs passive investing, to help you choose the best investment strategy for yourself:

 3. Value Investment Strategy